 The shift away from manual and routine cognitive work, and towards non-routine cognitive work is a key feature of labor markets.
 There is no evidence, however, if the relative importance of various tasks differs between workers performing seemingly similar jobs in different countries.
-We develop worker-level measures of task content of jobs – non-routine cognitive analytical and personal, routine cognitive and manual – which allow country-specific measurement in 42 countries that are covered by PIAAC, STEP and CULS surveys.
-We find substantial cross-country differences in the content of work, also within occupations.
-Differences in technology endowments and in the supply of skills explain most of the cross-country differences in the task content of jobs, especially among workers in high- and middle- skilled occupations, while off-shoring contributes the most to differences between workers in low-skilled and offshorable occupations.
+We develop worker-level, survey-based measures of task content of jobs – non-routine cognitive analytical and personal, routine cognitive and manual – that are consistent with widely-used occupation-specific measures based on O*NET database.
+We apply them to representative surveys conducted in 47 countries at different stages of development.
+We find substantial cross-country differences in the content of work within occupations.
+Routine task intensity (RTI) of jobs decreases significantly with GDP per capita for high-skill occupations but not for middle- and low-skill occupations.
+We estimate the determinants of workers’ RTI as a function of technology (computer use), supply of skills, globalization (specialization in global value chains) and sector structures, and decompose their role in accounting for the variation in RTI across countries.
+Computer use, better education, and higher literacy skills are related to lower RTI.
+Globalization (as measured by sector foreign value-added share) increases RTI in poorer countries, especially in low-skilled occupations.
+Differences in technology endowments and in skills’ supply matter most for cross-country differences in RTI, with globalization also important.
+Technology and skills contribute the most to the differences in RTI among workers in high-skilled occupations; while globalization contributes the most to differences among workers in low-skilled occupations.